escorcia21/portfolio/content/posts/grafana-prometheus-docker-monitoring/index.en.md

 ---

+> [!NOTE]
+> **Prerequisite:**
+> Before continuing, ensure that you have Docker installed on your machine.
+You can follow the official installation guide for your platform here: [Install Docker Engine](https://docs.docker.com/engine/install/)

 Now that you know what you’ll learn, let’s look at what you’ll actually build and the components that make up your monitoring stack.

 ---